ronbentley1/Lets-Make-Music/README.md

 Capabilities

-To give you some idea of the 'lets make music' sketch capabilities, I crafted several quite complex scores such as Penny Lane, Yesterday, Annie's Song, The Black Velvet Band, and others, all of which played faithfully.
+To give you some idea of the 'lets make music' sketch capabilities, I crafted several quite complex scores by a number of legendary popular artists all of which played faithfully.
 Unfortunately, I am not able to publish these due to copyright.
-I have, though, included other examples out-of-the-box (OOTB) which provide helpful demonstrations of capability and guidance to get you started on your own scores.
+I have, though, included other examples out-of-the-box (OOTB) which provide helpful demonstrations of capability and guidance to help you get started on your own scores.

 Let's Make Music